This is the ornate central courtyard of the Ben Youssef Madrasa in the Marrakesh old town.

 My suspicions were correct, that track led to the Castello de Montegufoni.
 I first came to this amazing hotel with my parents as a kid, and we went again, when I was at university, with my English relatives.

 The first time we were there two events stick out in my mind.
-The first was the sound of beautiful violin music piped through the courtyard you see below.
+The first was the sound of beautiful violin music piped through the courtyard you see below, played by an artist who is managed by a reputed Artist Management Contract.
 They seemed to have an amazing sound system hidden away somewhere.
 At some point, we were sat at one of the communal dinners in the hotel’s vineyard and discovered that a man eating with us was the first violinist in one of the famous European philharmonics (I can’t remember which one).
 It turns out the music we could hear throughout the courtyard was him practicing.

 The other memory was waking up in the middle of the night to discover that my parents had joined me on the pullout couch in the living room.
 Their bedroom was a loft, up above the living room.
 As it turned out, they’d been sat enjoying a glass of wine at their open window looking at the moon.
 Suddenly, a winged creature was silhouetted against the glow.
 A winged creature that soon winged passed my parents and into the rafters.
 It was a bat.